top of page

 Historical background of Mark Antony’s speech

-The speech by Mark Antony is a speech is based on both history and literature.
+The speech by Mark Antony is based on both history and literature.
 Although the version of the speech that we will focus on is from Shakespeare’s Julius Caesar, it occurred in actual history.
-Shakespeare based his play on the writings of a Roman historian named Plutarch.
+Shakespeare based his play on the writings of a Roman historian named Plutarch, who documented events in Roman history, such as the assassination of Caesar and how he was avenged by his allies Brutus and Octavian.

 Caesar was a powerful man with powerful friends.
 However, with his sudden assassination, Brutus and the conspirators have the balance of power in Rome on their side.
 Chief of Caesar’s allies was Mark Antony, a Roman general who was a close friend of Caesar.

 He is able to convince Brutus to allow him to speak at Caesar’s funeral.
 However, this was a foolish decision on the part of Brutus.
-Antony’s uses the speech as an occasion to stir the Roman mob to mutiny.
+After Brutus gives his own speech, Antony uses his turn to talk as an occasion to stir the Roman mob to mutiny.
 They turn against Brutus and the conspirators, who have to flee Rome to save their lives.

 How Mark Antony uses rhetorical devices